 He previously served in the Area Presidency in the Philippines, as president of the Pacific Islands and the North America Northwest Areas, and as Executive Director of the Missionary Department.

-He is a native of Logan, Utah, received a bachelor’s degree in political science from Utah State University, and a Doctor of Jurisprudence from Stanford University.
+He is a native of Logan, Utah, received a bachelor’s degree in political science from Utah State University, with honors, and a Doctor of Jurisprudence from Stanford University.
 Utah State University awarded him an honorary Doctor of Laws degree.

 He married Mary Gaddie on November 30, 1962.
-They are the parents of three children and have 11 grandchildren.
+They are the parents of three children and have eleven grandchildren.